RedwoodTEQ/GeoSensePlus-WebApp/design-notes.md

 ### Left Pane Update Details

-- Add a dropdown `views` menu on the top, mouse hover to expand the menu, the menu items are the names of `NodeDataEntity` returned from API `GET /api/directory/views/`
+- Add a dropdown `views` menu on the top, mouse hover to expand the menu, the menu items are the names of `GroupData` returned from API `GET /api/directory/views/`

 - When click the `views` menu item, the system will switch to the different trees.